 Other benefits of joining the programme include a starting salary of £33,500 (plus £10,000 bonus), generous holiday allowance, hotel and travel discounts, a personal laptop and private healthcare.

 As a graduate business consultant at Fujitsu, you'll help clients to use digital technology, develop client strategy, analyse data, drive effective change and optimise business processes.

 At EY, you'll spend two years on the Business Consulting graduate scheme working across a range of industries, including Banking & Capital Markets, media and technology and government and public services, depending on the team you join.
 You'll have the opportunity to study for a CIMA certificate in Business and Accounting in your first year, and will receive mentoring and training and development opportunities throughout the programme.
-You can apply to work in Birmingham, Bristol, Edinburgh and Leeds, and salaries start from £26,700 per year.
+Salaries start from £27,600 per year.